o02c/obsidian-tab-navigator/README.md

 TabNavigator is designed to be lightweight and does not negatively impact Obsidian's performance.
 It is regularly updated to ensure compatibility with new versions of Obsidian.

+### Limitations

+- **Tab Loading Behavior**:
+  - By default, inactive tabs are not loaded until they are clicked to preserve performance
+  - For searching through all tabs including unloaded ones, you can:
+    1. Manually click each tab to load it
+    2. command palette: `tab-navigator:load-all-tabs` (not recommended for vaults with many tabs)
+    3. Enable the "Load all tabs on startup" option in settings
+  - Note: Options 2 and 3 interact directly with the DOM to load tabs, which may cause unexpected behavior in some cases.

 ## Pricing

 This plugin is provided to everyone for free, however if you would like to